This house was an orphanage for Jewish girls from 1861 to 1943.

 deported to the extermination camp Sobibor.

-A raid took place on February 10, 1943.
-A number of children were able to flee or were released thanks to the Jewish Council, as a result of the 103 girls in the orphanage, 63 were eventually murdered. from the They were transferred to Westerbork by train.
+A raid took place on 10 February 1943.
+Several children were able to flee or were released thanks to the Jewish Council, as a result of the 103 girls in the orphanage, 63 were eventually murdered.
+They were transferred to Westerbork by train.
 25 children were immediately deported to Sobibor, along with five employees of the orphanage.
-On March 10, 1943, the other children and the director Rebekka Frank were deported to Sobibor.
+On 10 March 1943, the other children and the director Rebekka Frank were deported to Sobibor.
 All children and employees deported to Sobibor were murdered.
 Deputy headmistress Betsy Vromen-Snapper was deported to Bergen-Belsen and survived the Holocaust.

 This is just one of those children.